vishakhashukla/vishakhashukla.github.io/_pages/ndrg-archive.md

 ---

-Here are some relfections from our discussions of the readings.
+Here are some relfections following the discussions in neurodiversity reading group.
 All the views expressed here are my own and they do not reflect opinions of the group as a whole.